 As mentioned above, this Byelaw applies within different MPA areas which are defined for fixed management measures to apply.
 The Beachy Head West Marine Conservation Zone, which is schedule 2 of this Byelaw, restricts gear type and catch.
 Within the conservation areas, shore related management measures include a catch prohibition on piddock, seahorse, native oyster and blue mussel.
 In addition; within any calendar day it is prohibited to remove from the shore and any part of the conservation area more than: 2 lobsters, 5 edible crabs, 20 crabs in total of any species other than Cancer pagurus (brown crab), 1 Kg of mollusc shellfish except piddock (Pholadidae), blue mussel (Mytilus edulis) or native oyster (Ostrea edulis) and a total of 1Kg of prawns or shrimps.

-To ensure consistency in management across the Sussex District, the existing established hand gathering bag limit for selected MPAs will be utilised as the basis for the whole District limits.
+The existing established hand gathering bag limit for selected MPAs were utilised as the basis for the whole District limits, and subsequently adapted following consultation as follows: